shannonlindsay/ISCAP-Power-BI/readme.md

 # Empowering Educators: Accelerated Data Visualization and Analytics with Power BI

-This is a public repository, containing materials used for the 2023 ISCAP session: Empowering Educators: Accelerated Data Visualization and Analytics with Power BI.
-Please feel free to submit issues, but note that this repository will not be monitored after 10 November 2023.
+This is a public repository, containing materials used for the 2023 Fabric Community Conference.

 ## Session overview